freeletics/khonshu/docs/codegen/navigation.md

 to manually create a `Set` of all destinations anymore.
 It can simply be injected.

 The integration of Khonshu's Codegen and Navigation libraries also expects a `NavEventNavigator` to be injectable.
-This can be easily achieved by adding `@ScopeTo(ExampleScope::class) @ContributesBinding(ExampleScope::class, NavEventNavigator::class)` to a subclass of it.
+This can be easily achieved by adding `@ScopeTo(ExampleScope::class)
+@ForScope(ExampleScope::class) @ContributesBinding(ExampleScope::class, NavEventNavigator::class)`
+to a subclass of it.
 The generated code will automatically take care of setting up the navigator by calling `NavigationSetup` for compose and `handleNavigation` for Fragments inside the generated code.

+## Sharing objects between screens

+Sometimes it is needed to share an object between 2 or more screens, for example in a flow of screens that are connected to each other and work on the same data.
+This is possible by using the route of the first screen in the flow as `parentScope` for the other scopes.
+Internally this will cause the generated component for the first screen to become the parent for the components of the other screens.

+This then allows injecting anything that is available in the scope of the first screen, including the `SavedStateHandle` and route of the initial/parent screen.

 ## Example